Patent Counseling & Patent Prosecution

 Wagenknecht patent attorneys implement patent strategies using an international approach.
 International PCT patent applications are prepared using a hybrid US-European format to streamline foreign filings.
 In addition, our firm works directly with boutique foreign patent law firms having specialties in different technologies to provide value-based representation in most countries.

 - Conducting patentability searches

-- Identify patentable components of an invention
+- Identifying patentable components of complex inventions

 US Provisional Patent Applications are priority documents that establish a priority date for one year.
 Within that year a regular US Nonprovisional Patent Application and/or International PCT Patent Application must be filed to claim the benefit of priority to the Provisional Patent Application.

 US Provisional Patent Applications may be appropriate when the basis of the invention has been developed but additional time is needed to prepare a formal US Nonprovisional Patent Application.